colossus21/rlhf_tasks/Week5_29210/turn1.md

 </html>
 ```

-The provided code fully implements 'Color Tao'.
-It initializes a 6x6 game board with gameplay according to the guidelines.
-Two player markers (red and blue) move around the outer edge of the board based on the roll of a dice.
+The provided code fully implements 'Color Tao
+A 6x6 game board is initialized with gameplay according to the guidelines.
+Two player markers—Red and Blue (both human players)
+move around the outer edge of the board based on the roll of the dice.
 Player's tokens are displayed above and below the board as colored dots.
 A player wins the game by collecting all five differently colored tokens.